AlacrisIO/legicash-facts/invariants.md

 and data availability on the Court registrars.
 At this point, I'm 95% convinced this can work, as long as the pool of registrars is large enough, and enough of the registrars are honest.
-I believe the amount of computation and network involved is bilinear in the number of transactions, and the number of registrars.
+I believe the amount of computation and network traffic involved is bilinear in the number of transactions and the number of registrars.

-On each time slot (probably one main-chain block, but there needs to be a way to handle the case where the time between blocks is very small, perhaps by making the slots corrsepond to multiple blocks), each registrar R is mandated to gossip with a number of other registrars, according to the output of a VRF using R's signing key and the block height.
+On each time slot (probably one main-chain block, and multiple parallel gossip duties arise from contemporaneous uncles), each registrar R is mandated to gossip with a number of other registrars, according to the output of a VRF using R's signing key and the block height.
+The reason for using a VRF here is to make it impossible for colluders to form gossip-network cliques by mandating who they interact with, and to make it impossible for them to predict who non-colluding participants are sharing their perceptions with.

 Gossip between two registrars R and S occurs via some protocol like this: